 The aim of recommending any particular number of ultrasound studies to be performed to achieve competence is multifactorial.
 It supports acquisition of technical skill, identification of normal and pathological anatomy and understanding of both applications and limitations of the particular POCUS technique.
 Such a recommendation generally assumes that the practitioner has limited prior experience in that area.

 There is international consensus around the general numbers required for competence in the performance of cardiac POCUS and EFAST.
 In arriving at a prescribed number of recommended studies to support clinical competence in other POCUS areas, on occasions an average of guideline suggestions has been adopted.
 For example, 20 supervised studies for thoracic POCUS is the average of Canadian and North American.
-Such consensus does not yet exist for other areas such as gastric, airway etc but extrapolation, based on learning theory, can be made to some extent.
+For gastric POCUS, studies assessing acquisition of skills suggest that approximately 30 studies are sufficient for basic competency, but that consolidation of skills continues such that up to a total of 50 studies (in a range of conditions) will facilitate greater proficiency.
+Such consensus does not yet exist for other areas such as airway etc but extrapolation, based on learning theory, can be made to some extent.